-Since a Complex PIXL Order must improve upon all interest in the Phlx XL system at time of receipt, the proposed Complex PIXL execution algorithm ensures and maintains the priority of established public customer interest.
-In the event that new interest is received during the auction, Complex Orders and PAN responses will be afforded priority over interest comprising the cPBBO at a given price point.
+Complex Orders today which are executed as part of a Complex Order Live Auction (COLA) trade first based on the best prices available at the end of the COLA timer.
+If markets for the individual components of the Complex Order independently improve during the COLA Timer and match the best price of COLA Sweeps(s) and/or responsive Complex Order interest, the responses will be executed before executing the individual components of the Complex Order.
+Since a Complex PIXL Order must be stopped at a price which improves upon all interest in the Phlx XL system at time of receipt, the proposed Complex PIXL execution algorithm ensures and maintains the priority of established interest.
+In the event that the individual components of the Complex PIXL Order independently improve during the Auction and new interest is received during the auction, Complex Orders and PAN responses will be afforded priority over individual component interest comprising the cPBBO at a given price point just as auction responses and Complex Orders are afforded priority over individual components of a Complex Order that independently improve during a COLA.
 It is important to note, however, that public customer complex interest will maintain priority over non-public customer complex interest and public customer interest comprising the cPBBO will be afforded priority over non-public customer interest comprising the cPBBO.
 The Complex PIXL Auction allows for all participant types, including public customers, to respond to the auction notification.
-24 Public customers responding to the auction or submitting complex order interest during the auction will be afforded priority over non-customer interest.
+25 Public customers responding to the auction or submitting complex order interest during the auction will be afforded priority over non-customer interest.
 Public customer interest comprising the cPBBO will be afforded priority over non-customer interest comprising the cPBBO but not over complex order or PAN response interest.
 Such public customer interest was provided the opportunity to respond to the auction and/or submit complex interest during the auction.
+Since public customer interest comprising the cPBBO chose not to avail themselves of the opportunity to respond to the auction, the public customer interest representing individual components of the cPBBO will not be afforded priority over participants offering contra-side interest to the Complex PIXL for all components of the Complex PIXL Order at the same price point.